-For way WAY too many years, I wasn’t able to enjoy having houseplants in any of our homes because – CATS.
-Those hairy little A-holes would try to devour them like it was their job and they were earning extra benefits.
+For WAY too many years, I wasn’t able to enjoy having houseplants in any of our homes because – CATS.
+Those little a-holes would try to devour them like it was their job and they were earning extra benefits.

-It didn’t matter how high up the plants were placed, the Hairy Little A-holes (awesome name for a band, by the way) would act like Cirque Du Soleil performers and nimbly jump up on everything just to wreak havoc on their poor little green-leafed victims.
+It didn’t matter how high up the plants were placed, the little wackadoos would act like Cirque Du Soleil performers and nimbly jump up on everything just to wreak havoc on their little green victims.

 And whenever The Hubs would surprise me with a bouquet of fresh-cut flowers, I’d take my time arranging them juuust right in a pretty vase only to wake up to the horror of discovering my new floral friends freshly decapitated and shredded beyond recognition.
 RIP.

 THE DAY I TURNED INTO A CRAZY-ASS PLANT LADY

-When we moved into our farmhouse on Thanksgiving Day 2017, I stood frozen in place, arms raised to the Heavens and loudly declared, “I’M GETTING SOME MOTHER EFFIN’ HOUSEPLANTS IN THIS MOTHER EFFER!!!”
-Well, not really, but it sounds SO much better with a little added drama to the story. 😀
+When we moved into our farmhouse on Thanksgiving Day 2017, I stood frozen in place, arms raised toward the sky, and loudly declared, “I’M GETTIN’ SOME EFFIN’ HOUSEPLANTS IN THIS MOTHER EFFER!!!”
+Well, not really, but it sounds SO much better with a little drama thrown in. 😀

 Our cats were 15 and 18 at the time, and I didn’t have to worry about them jumping on stuff anymore so I dove right into getting some houseplants.
-And boy, did I overcompensate for all of those plant-free years – I’m up to about 50 houseplants!
+And boy, did I overcompensate for all of those plant-free years – I have at least 50 houseplants!

 A lot of people are afraid of trying their hand at raising houseplants, but I want to tell you not to be scared.
 It’s really not that hard if you just pay just a little attention to their needs.